Ernie Stanton: Personal life

 Ernie's life was mostly filled with his careers as an actor and athlete.
-In 1911 he married Mary Callan.
+In 1911, he married Mary Callan.
 They divorced a couple of years later.
-In the 1920s he met actress Florence Holt who was nicknamed "Flo Holt" on the KGU show.
+In the 1920s, he met actress Florence Holt who was nicknamed "Flo Holt" on the KGU show.
 Ernie and Florence got married in 1928.
-They had no children during their 16 year marriage.
-During World War II, the couple performed together in shows put on for the American armed forced by the United Service Organizations; serving in unit 27 of the USO with Ernie working as that unit's master of ceremonies.
+They had no children during their 16-year marriage.
+During World War II, the couple performed together in shows put on for the American armed forced by the United Service Organizations, serving in unit 27 of the USO with Ernie working as that unit's master of ceremonies.

 Death

 Ernie died on February 6, 1944.
 It was that afternoon, Val and Ernie were scheduled to perform a show at the Orpheum Theatre in Oakland, California.
 Before the show, they went to eat dinner at a restaurant near 20th Street and Telegraph Avenue in Oakland.
 Coincidentally, earlier that day, Ernie had told his wife that he was feeling "funny".
 It was at the restaurant, around 6 p.m., that Ernie suffered a stroke and fell unconscious in his chair.
 He was rushed to the hospital while Val accompanied him in the ambulance.
-Upon their arrival to Highland Hospital he was pronounced dead.
+Upon their arrival to Highland Hospital, he was pronounced dead.
 He was only 53 years old.
 In the words of Val, "The show must go on".
 As the new hour approached, Val arrived at the theater and performed without Ernie.
 Among the hundreds of spectators who filled the theater to capacity, none of them knew the burden resting on Val's shoulders.
 He was still able to make the people laugh and smile.
-After the show, Val made the arrangements to send Ernie's body to a local mortuary.
+After the show, Val made the arrangements to send Ernie's body to the Grant D. Miller mortuary.
 Then he fainted.
-Ernie's funeral was held in Los Angeles.